 Hotel Bel Ami offers a number of rooms and suites each with a unique design.
-Some are modern and minimal with pops of color and others have a elegant and regal style.
+Some are modern and minimal with pops of color and others have an elegant and regal style.
 Book into a room that overlooks the 11th-century Église de Saint Germain des Prés, or a room inspired by the traditional bookshops in the surrounding streets.
 All feature high-quality bedding, large bathrooms, and are an oasis in the heart of the 6th arrondissement.

 18th arrondissement – modern hotels in a historic neighborhood

 Famous for its artists and bohemians, the 18th arrondissement has centuries of Parisian charm.
-There’s the cobbled streets and winding alleys of Montmartre, the theaters, live music, and bars of Pigalle, and Canal St-Martin is a short stroll away.
+There are the cobbled streets and winding alleys of Montmartre, the theaters, live music, and bars of Pigalle, and Canal St-Martin is a short stroll away.
 Take in a cabaret show at the famous Moulin Rouge, climb into the imposing white domes of the Sacre-Cœur, or watch artists at work in the Place du Tertre.

 In the historic Montmartre neighborhood, Kube Paris l is at the cutting edge of design and technology.
-This hotel features a glass cube entrance and open-plan modern rooms with a Scandinavian inspired décor, some of which overlook a central courtyard.
+This hotel features a glass cube entrance and open-plan modern rooms with a Scandinavian-inspired décor, some of which overlook a central courtyard.
 The hotel is home to the only ice bar in the city as well as a retro-style cocktail bar.

 Feel at home with the choice of studio, two, or three-bedroom apartments at Montmartre Residence.
-Each space comes with an art-deco style interior and a full equipped kitchen.
+Each space comes with an art-deco style interior and a fully equipped kitchen.
 Want to make the most of the kitchen but don’t want to cook?
-Book in a personal chef who does the hard work for you, right in your apartment.
+Book a personal chef who does the hard work for you, right in your apartment.
 Outside, catch a show at the Théâtre des Abbesses, just across the street from the hotel, or snap photos of Le Mur des Je T’Aime, just around the corner.

 Hotel Môm’Art Hotel & SPA